(This post contains affiliate links. Read my full disclosure.)

 Where can we find those templates?
 Are they free?

-They are on the PRINCE2 website, and yes, they are free.
+They are on the AXELOS website, and yes, at the time of the interview they are free.
+You can get a business case, project brief and project initiation document.

 If you don’t like the ‘official’ templates have a hunt online to see what you can get for free.
 I have some free project management templates, although they aren’t PRINCE2 templates specifically.